Norai-Ai/Marketplace-backend-main/README.md

-# NuroAI Marketplace Backend
+# Nora AI Marketplace Backend

-This backend handles the core functionality for the NuroAI Marketplace, facilitating the trading and renting of AI models and datasets.
+This backend handles the core functionality for the Nora AI Marketplace, facilitating the trading and renting of AI models and datasets.

 ## Features